 2. Winter Wonderland at the Portland International Speedway

-Open seven days a week from Thanksgiving Day through Christmas Day (with a few exceptions), Winter Wonderland is a sensational display of lights and animation that’s grown bigger every year.
+Open seven days a week from November 25th through December 25th, Winter Wonderland is a sensational display of lights and animation that’s grown bigger every year.
 Families drive through this display, which means that even if the weather isn’t cooperating, you can still have a great time.
 The action spans the track at Portland International Raceway with displays ranging from the 12 Days of Christmas to the Nativity to the Peanuts gang.
 Our kids’ favorite is Santa jumping down an 84 foot ski slope.
-Tickets are cash (or check) only $18-$20 per car.
+Tickets are cash (or check) only $$20 per car.
+(Note: closed on Tuesdays.)

 3. ZooLights at the Oregon Zoo

-Throughout December, stay late at the Portland Zoo for ZooLights, an amazing light display featured from 5 pm to 8 pm.
+Starting November 25th and going throughout December until January 1, stay late at the Portland Zoo for ZooLights, an amazing light display featured from 5 pm to 8 pm.
 Perfect for families with young kids who don’t want to stay out too late or deal with rowdy crowds, ZooLights takes kids on a magical train ride through the zoo to immerse themselves in holiday lights in an already magical place.
-Brand new to 2014 is the ride through a never-before-seen, lit-up Elephant Land north habitat.
 Best of all, you can buy a regular zoo ticket, spend the day, then stay late to see ZooLights.
-(Otherwise, tickets are sold separately, $10 for adults and $7 for kids.)
+(Otherwise, tickets are sold separately, $15 for adults and $10 for kids.)

 4. Peacock Lane Light Display